Gwali-1/Blog-Files/2024/cs50AI/Search_Algorithm_Examples.md

 2. _Depth First Search (DFS)_

 DFS is a search algorithm that explores nodes that are deep in the frontier.
-What this means is in DFS we keep exploring the frontier or search space deeply until when we hit a wall(can't go deep any further) without passing the goal state we backtrack to our last decision point.
-Because of how the algorithm explores the problem or search space you are only guaranteed to find a solution if the search space is finite else you'll keep going deep without stopping or backtracking.
+What this means is in DFS we keep exploring the frontier or search space deeply until when we hit a wall(can't go deep any further) without passing the goal state, we then backtrack to our last decision point.
+Because of how the algorithm explores the problem or search space you are only guaranteed to find a solution if the search space is finite else you might keep going deep without stopping or backtracking.
 Just like above the pseudocode, DFS follows a similar strategy and the only significant difference is the type of data structure it uses for a frontier.
 While the frontier used in BFS is a **Queue**, DFS uses a **Stack**.
-Stack data structure follows the principle _Last in First out_ and so the effect this has on the algorithm is that nodes that are picked and explored from are the ones further from the decision point.Note that this results in one of the limitations of this algorithm as the shortes path to a solution is not always guaranteed as you might end up with a suboptimal one path first.
+Stack data structure follows the principle _Last in First out_ and so the effect this has on the algorithm is that nodes that are picked and explored from are the ones further from the decision point.Note that this results in one of the limitations of this algorithm as the shortest path to a solution is not always guaranteed as you might end up with a suboptimal one path first.

 ---